YaroslavYaryk/django-flask-react-microservices/README.md

 # Admin Pannel

-This is a part of microserrvices systel, admin pannel written on Python Django
+This is a part of microserrvices system, admin pannel written on Python Django

 ## Tech Stack